MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 ![Use of *wrong* password after Skeleton Key attack (this method works exactly as described)](media/playbook-dominance-skeletonkey_wrong.png)

 But Skeleton Key adds an additional password to each account.
-This time, do the "runas" command again but this time use "mimikatz" as the password.
+Do the "runas" command again but this time use "mimikatz" as the password.

 ``` cmd
 runas /user:ronhd@contoso.azure "notepad"
 ```

-This will create a new process, *notepad*, running in the context of RonHD.

-**Skeleton Key can be done for _any_ account, including service accounts and computer accounts.**
+This will create a new process, *notepad*, running in the context of RonHD. **Skeleton Key can be done for _any_ account, including service accounts and computer accounts.**

+> [!Important]
+> It is important that you restart  ContosoDC after you execute the Skeleton Key attack.
+Without doing so, the LSASS.exe process on ContosoDC will be patched and modified, downgrading every authentication request to RC4.

-#### Skeleton Key attack Detection
+### Skeleton Key attack Detection in Azure ATP

 What did Azure ATP detect and report while all of this was happening?